faiyaz7283/dashtam-api/docs/architecture/provider-domain-model.md

 ## Overview

-The Provider Connection domain model represents the relationship between a user and a financial data provider (Schwab, Chase, Plaid, etc.).
+The Provider Connection domain model represents the relationship between a user and a financial data provider (Schwab, Chase, Fidelity, etc.).
 This model is **authentication-agnostic** - the domain layer has no knowledge of OAuth, API keys, or other authentication mechanisms.

 ### Core Principle